 The children participate in group or individual holidays during the Summer Holiday Period.
-This is arranged in consultation with the children and their preference.
-It also takes into consideration the child's ability, behaviours and risks to their self and/or others.
+This is arranged in consultation with the children and their preferences.
+It also takes into consideration the child's ability, behaviours, and risks to their self and/or others.
 Risks are assessed, and strategies are put in place to best manage potential situations.
-The Child will be involved in the planning of the holiday's activities, this provides a goal to work towards and look forward to
+The Child will be involved in the planning of the holiday's activities, which provides a goal to work towards and look forward to.

-Please note that if a child's behaviour consistently presents as a danger or is too high risk to manage off site, their holiday may have to be cancelled in the best interest of the child.
+Please note that if a child's behaviour consistently presents as a danger or is too high risk to manage in the community, their holiday may have to be cancelled in the best interest of the child.
 This would not affect the other child placed.

 Consent is sought from the local authority and parents, where applicable.
-This happens prior to all children participating in external events, day trips and holidays.
+This happens before all children participate in external events, day trips, and holidays.

-4.2 Make positive contribution to the home and to the wider community.
+4.2 Make a positive contribution to the home and the wider community.